Rebecca Santhosh

-Rebecca Santhosh (born 26 July 1998) is an Indian Television actress who primarily works in Malayalam television serials.
+Rebecca Santhosh (born 26 July 1998) is an Indian television actress and entrepreneur who primarily works in Malayalam television serials.
 She is well known for her role as Kavya in the soap opera, Kasthooriman.

 Early life

 Rebecca was born on 26 July 1998 in Thrissur, Kerala.
 Her father, Santhosh, is a businessman, and her mother, Jaya, is a homemaker.
 She has an elder sister, Geethu.
 She is a Catholic.
 She studied at Holy Family Convent School and Chaldean Syrian School in Thrissur.
 She then pursued a BMS degree from St. Teresa's College, Kochi.

 Career

+Acting

 Rebecca began her acting career when she was a Grade 4 student through an advertisement.
 She ventured into mini-screen in 2011 through Kunjikkoonan, a soap opera that premiered on Asianet.
 She played a lead role, Asin, in the show which revolved around three children eloping during a vacation.
 In 2012, she portrayed a minor role in Malayalam film Thiruvambadi Thamban.

 In 2016, she played the lead role, Anagha, in soap opera Mizhi Randilum, aired on Surya TV.
 In 2017, she appeared in the horror serial Neermathalam, in which she played Gouri, a ghost.
 She played a supporting role in the 2017 film Minnaminungu.
 She rose into fame playing the lead role, Kavya, in the soap opera Kasthooriman which was aired on Asianet from 2017 to 2021.

 In 2019, she hosted a musical reality show, Sa Re Ga Ma Pa Keralam, aired on Zee Keralam.
-From 2021, she playing the lead role in the soap opera Kaliveedu aired on Surya TV.
+From 2021 to 2024, she played the lead role in the soap opera Kaliveedu aired on Surya TV.
+Since 2024, she has portrayed the lead character in soap opera Chempaneer Poovu airing on Asianet replacing Gomathi Priya.